Hoàn Kiếm: History

-XX century

-During 60 days and nights of blood and flowers in Hanoi from 1946 to 1947, the entire eastern part of the Old Quarter has been named Inter-Zone 1 (Liên khu 1) and acted like a military regiment.
-(Note: Trung đoàn Liên khu 1.)
-The two most known clashes were at Hàng Khay Street and the Bưu Điện House, together in December.
-By 1953, the Francis Garnier Avenue (now Đinh Tiên Hoàng Street) took place a general parade of the Vietnam National Army in the presence of Emperor Bảo Đại and Grand General Raoul Salan.
+During the battle of Hanoi (1946), the entire eastern part of the Old Quarter has been named Inter-Zone 1 and acted like a military regiment.
+Two of the clashes were at Hàng Khay Street and the Hanoi Post Office, together in December.

-After the Government of the Democratic Republic of Vietnam was re-established in 1955, two districts III and IV were re-divided into 4 zones (Note: Khu phố.) : Đồng Xuân, Hai Bà, Hàng Cỏ, and Hoàn Kiếm.
-By 1961, Đồng Xuân, Hàng Cỏ, and Hoàn Kiếm were merged into Hoàn Kiếm Zone (khu phố Hoàn Kiếm).

-In June 1981, the zone was re-named Hoàn Kiếm Urban District (quận Hoàn Kiếm), including 18 wards : Chương Dương, Cửa Đông, Cửa Nam, Đồng Xuân, Hàng Bạc, Hàng Bài, Hàng Bồ, Hàng Bông, Hàng Buồm, Hàng Đào, Hàng Gai, Hàng Mã, Hàng Trống, Lý Thái Tổ, Phan Chu Trinh, Phúc Tân, Trần Hưng Đạo, and Tràng Tiền.
-Its area was located in the west of the Red River and especially around the Sword Lake.
-However, in 1996, the lake was re-named Hoàn Kiếm according to the district's.

-XXI century

 To meet urgent needs of the plan to arrange and merge administrative units by the Government of Vietnam, the Hanoi City People's Council met on April 29, 2025, to approve Resolution 19/NQ-HĐND on approving the policy of re-arranging commune+ward-level administrative units of the whole Hanoi City.
-According to Article 1st (Note: Điều 1.) of this dispatch, Hoàn Kiếm Urban District has been officially dissolved.
+According to Article 1st of this dispatch, Hoàn Kiếm Urban District has been officially dissolved.
 From that facility, the entire area and population of that administrative unit has been converted into four ward-level ones, including as Ba Đình, Cửa Nam, Hoàn Kiếm, and Ngọc Hà.

-Hoàn Kiếm Ward (phường Hoàn Kiếm) has been formed on the merger of some localities of former Hoàn Kiếm District, specifically as follows :
+Hoàn Kiếm Ward has been formed on the merger of some localities of former Hoàn Kiếm District, specifically as follows :